Common Phishing attacks don’t show any sign of slowing down. Per its 2019 Phishing Trends and

 In the event their attack proves successful, fraudsters can choose to conduct CEO fraud.
 As the second phase of a business email compromise (BEC) scam, CEO fraud is when attackers abuse the compromised email account of a CEO or other high-ranking executive to authorize fraudulent wire transfers to a financial institution of their choice.
 Alternatively, they can leverage that same email account to conduct W-2 phishing in which they request W-2 information for all employees so that they can file fake tax returns on their behalf or post that data on the dark web.

-Whaling attacks work because executives often don’t participate in security awareness training with their employees.
+Whaling attacks are becoming more common as phishing attacks and work because executives often don’t participate in security awareness training with their employees.
 To counter the threats of CEO fraud and W-2 phishing, organizations should mandate that all company personnel—including executives—participate in security awareness training on an ongoing basis.

 Organizations should also consider injecting multi-factor authentication (MFA) channels into their financial authorization processes so that no one can authorize payments via email alone.